PaulApivat/paulapivat/content/post/dsfs_8/index.md

 Gradient descent is an optimization technique often used in machine learning and in this post, we built some intuition around how it works by applying it to a simple linear regression problem, favoring code over math (which we'll return to in a later post).
 Gradient Descent is useful if you are expecting computational complexity due to the number of features or training instances.

-We placed gradient descent in context, in comparison to a more analytical approach, **normal equation** and the *least square* method, both of which are non-iterative.
+We placed gradient descent in context, in comparison to a more analytical approach, normal equation and the least squares method, both of which are non-iterative.

-Furthermore, we saw how the functions used in this post can be traced back to a previous post on linear algebra, thus giving us a big picture view of how the building blocks of data science and an intuition for areas we'll need to explore at a deeper, perhaps at a more mathematical, level.
+Furthermore, we saw how the functions used in this post can be traced back to a previous post on [linear algebra](https://paulapivat.com/post/dsfs_4/), thus giving us a big picture view of how the building blocks of data science and an intuition for areas we'll need to explore at a deeper, perhaps at a more mathematical, level.

 This post is part of an ongoing series where I document my progress through [Data Science from Scratch by Joel Grus](https://joelgrus.com/2019/05/13/data-science-from-scratch-second-edition/).